 my declares a lexical variable.
-Lexical variables are visible only in the current block.
+Lexical variables are visible only in the current block from the point of declaration to the end of the block.
 If there's no enclosing block, it's visible throughout the remainder of the file.
 A block is any part of the code enclosed between curly braces { }.

 A variable name begins with a sigil, which is non-alpha-numeric symbol such as \$, @, %, or &-or occasionally the double colon ::.
-The sigils usually restrict the variable to a particular type, such as a single value or a compound value.
-After the sigil comes an identifier, which may consist of letters, digits and the underscore.
+Sigils indicate the structural interface for the variable, such as whether it should be treated as a single value, a compound value, a subroutine, etc. After the sigil comes an identifier, which may consist of letters, digits and the underscore.
 Between letters you can also use a dash - or an apostrophe ', so isn't and double-click are valid identifiers.